RavensbourneWebMedia/Interactive-Narratives/sessions/session-04.md

 We will discuss/demonstrate several game mechanics that could convert a single player game in a multi player activity, such as:

-* in-series or in-parallel connections (AND, OR, XOR logical gates)
+* in-series or in-parallel connections (AND, OR, XOR logic gates)

 * Passing the signal along the players